bvennam/WTU-lab/README.md

 6. Under the Operations tab, edit the GET method by clicking the edit pencil.
 7. Click the Implementation Tab and copy the following URL into the blank for Proxy URL: https://interestsapi.mybluemix.net:443/interests/{twitterhandle}
 ![picture alt](https://github.com/beemarie/WTU-lab/blob/master/images/proxyurl.png "proxy url")
+8. Click Save in the upper right hand corner.

 ### Step 4: Create a new plan for this API
 Every API must be part of a plan before it can be published and invoked.
 API Management uses plans to manage access to API resources, set rate limits, and stage APIs into various environments (e.g. a sandbox, test, production, etc).
 One plan may contain resources from any number of APIs, thereby enabling access to groupings of resources at varying rate limits.
 Later on, we’ll publish these plans for usage in Bluemix.
 In this step, we’ll create a new plan, add our API resources to it, set rate limits, and deploy it.